On-Demand Options

 This webinar has been evaluated for compliance with NYS Mandatory Continuing Education requirements for professional engineers and land surveyors by the Practicing Institute of Engineering, and has been approved for 6.0 PDHs.

-HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325), Maryland, and North Carolina (S-0130).
-This webinar has been registered with the Florida Board of Professional Surveyors and Mappers for 7.5 PDHs and has been submitted to the Missouri Board of APEPLSPLA for pre-approval.
+This course has been registered with the Florida Board of Professional Surveyors and Mappers for 6.0 continuing education credits and has been approved by the Missouri Board of APEPLSPLA for 6.0 PDUs.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).